keefoong/ISBN/README.md

-# Rakuten
+# Coding Test Solution
-Coding Test Solution
+Checks if ISBN Number is valid